ADHD rarely comes alone: anxiety, depression, OCD, addiction and other related conditions.

 AuDHD: Managing ADHD and autism together (comorbidity)

-50-70% of autistic people also have ADHD.
-Dual diagnosis isn't rare, and treating only one leaves half the problem unaddressed.
+Between 50 and 70% of autistic people also have ADHD.
+Dual diagnosis is common, and treating only one half leaves the other half running wild.

 8